sjsimpson/sjsimpson/README.md

 ### Hi there 👋

+Currently working on several projects, but always open to more!

 <!--
 **sjsimpson/sjsimpson** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.